rppicomidi/EZ_USB_MIDI_HOST/README.md

 you have the pico-sdk installed correctly, that the TinyUSB library is up to date, and if your hardware requires it, the Pico_PIO_USB library is installed.
-See the Building C/C++ applications section of the `usb_midi_host` [REAMDE](https://github.com/rppicomidi/usb_midi_host/blob/main/README.md) for more information.
+See the Building C/C++ applications section of the usb_midi_host [REAMDE](https://github.com/rppicomidi/usb_midi_host/blob/main/README.md) for more information.
 Finally, you must install the [Arduino MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library) at the same directory level as this library and the usb_midi_host library.

 In the project's `CMakeLists.txt` `target_link_libraries` section,
-add the `rppicomidi_USBH_MIDI` library instead.
+add the `rppicomidi_USBH_MIDI` library.
 The library interface in cmake will pull in other library dependencies it needs.
 See the examples in `examples/C-Code` for examples.
+If you are using the Pico PIO USB Library to implement the USB Host, see the `rppicomidi_PIO_USB_example` for other details.

 ## Arduino
-First, use the Library Manager to install this library and install all of its dependencies (Adafruit TinyUSB Arduino Library, the Arduino MIDI Library, the usb_midi_host Library).
+First, use the Library Manager to install this library (TODO: publish this library to the Arduino Library Registry) and install all of its dependencies (Adafruit TinyUSB Arduino Library, the Arduino MIDI Library, the usb_midi_host Library).
 Next, if your hardware requires it, install the Pico_PIO_USB library.

 Adding `#include "rppicomidi_TUSB_MIDI.h"` to your sketch should be sufficient to integrate your Arduino sketch with this library and all of its dependencies.
+If you are using the Pico PIO USB Library to implement the host, you must also add `#include "pio_usb.h` for `#include "rppicomidi_TUSB_MIDI.h"`.
+See the `rppicomidi_PIO_USB_example` for other details.

 # Arduino MIDI Library Wrapper Design
 The Arduino MIDI Library has a Transport